#1: Is Open Doors a school?

 #3: What about college and the future?

 Most Open Doors students choose to go on to college.
 They submit transcripts, SAT or ACT scores, college essays and applications.
 Today more and more colleges are actively recruiting self-directed learners in an effort to add diversity and students with passion for their learning and their communities.
-Nearly all college websites include information on accepting applications from homeschooled teens, who are accepted into college at the same rate than their public school peers.
+Nearly all college websites include information on accepting applications from homeschooled teens, who are accepted into college at the same rate as their public school peers.
 Diversified applications featuring video, audio, portfolios demonstrating artistic or scientific achievement, community service, and writing skills in addition to test scores tend to be the most successful.
 Open Doors supports families as they move through the application process.
 We also offer workshops to those parents seeking support in developing transcripts or portfolios.

 When a teen chooses not to attend college, Open Doors is available to assist preparation for earning a GED and entrance into other certified trade programs and internships.